google/WebFundamentals/src/content/en/tools/workbox/guides/route-requests.md

    // Use a custom cache for this route.
   cacheName: 'my-cache-name',

-  // Add an array of custom plugins (like workbox.expiration.Plugin).
+  // Add an array of custom plugins (like workbox.expiration.ExpirationPlugin).
   plugins: [
     ...
   ]